CallumB04/tree-clicker/README.md

 ### Setup
 - Clone the repository
-- Open the game in Godot, and run the game from the editor
+- Open the project in Godot, and run the game from the editor